 Types

 A column in a SQL database has a defined type, like an integer or a string.
 Some databases are more strict on types than others.
-Postgres supports a number of types.
+Postgres supports .

 Moreover types act as a way to control the storage footprint of your database.
 A database must procure the maximum size of the type you define for each row when it stores your data on disk or memory.